CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Validated that CSS styling for cursor is appropriate, modified CSS styling to fit use case.
 - Researched on deltaDecorations suggested by model and decided that it was not appropriate as its a legacy api, searched online for more suitable modules and implemented cursor binding using IEditorDecorationsCollection instead.
 - Implemented communication logic using websockets myself, only using model for debugging.

+## Entry 26

+# Date/Time:

+2025-10-21 17:15

+# Tool:

+ChatGPT (model: GPT 5.0)

+# Prompt/Command:

+Asked to review the design on how users can exchange peerID on the server as well as how PeerJS is being used to initiate the video/call connection.

+# Output Summary:

+- Provided the code outline on how to create the server using sockets and the implementation of session rooms to keep track of users as well as how to inform all users of the recently joined user

+- Improve on the current frontend code to better handle logic on which user to initiate the call

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that the video and voice call is working as intended
+- Wrote the boilerplate code for both the server and peerJS, referencing from the peerJS documentation and online articles (credits are provided in ChatComponent.tsx)
+- Implemented communication logic using socket.io myself, only using model for debugging.